+- Methods courses- professor

+- CPES courses- professor of record

 - CPPE Courses- professor

 - ELEM & ELEC- Immersion Day

 - SPED- professor

 Field Experience Student Expectations

 ATTENDANCE

 Punctuality is required of all field experience students.
 In cases where absence is necessary, it is the field experience student's responsibility to notify the cooperating teacher.
 If a student misses more than 1 time in the placement, the absence must be made up at the end of the placement period.
 Chronic absence is a basis for dismissal from the field experience program and lowered or failing grades.
 This can prevent a teacher candidate from progressing through the sequence of courses.